 Rice University is consistently ranked as one of the best undergraduate teaching and research institutions in the country.
-Its small size (approximately 3,800 undergraduate and 2,700 graduate students) allows for a small student-to-faculty ratio.
+Its small size (approximately 4,000 undergraduate and 3,500 graduate students) allows for a small student-to-faculty ratio.
 Selectivity, a love of learning, intellectual curiosity, and creativity are only some of the attributes Rice faculty and student share.

-Exchange partnerships enable students to visit the host institution for a semester, or potentially a year (two consecutive semesters).
+Exchange partnerships enable students to visit the host institution for a semester, or potentially an academic year (two consecutive semesters).
 Credits earned are transferred to the home institutions according to the home institution's internal rules and regulations.
 Exchanges take place in the fall and spring semesters.
 Exchanges are not possible for the summer term.

-for more details.
-To learn more about Rice University as well as the campus and city environment, please visit the following link.
+Prospective exchange students should refer to the student exchange fact sheet for more details including the Rice application process, deadlines, etc. To learn more about Rice University as well as the campus and city environment, please visit the following links.